aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Launch the CloudFormation stack from the links above, choosing the link appropriate for the region you selected for this workshop.
+1. Launch the CloudFormation stack from the links above, choosing the link appropriate for the region you selected for this workshop. **Be sure to select the same region as you were using previously in this workshop to launch this CloudFormation stack**

 1. On the next screen, Step 2, confirm the stack name is  `WildRydesAPI` and click **Next**.